alexkilgour/upcoming/README.md

 	$ upcoming 4

 This will show the next **4** results for each current team in the EPL.
 You can show a maximum of 6 results

+	$ upcoming 5 -j

+Adding the -j option outputs the results as json in data.json

 Example
 -------